Loading

 Museum Of Perth

 The Museum of Perth is a private, non-profit museum involved with chronicling the social, cultural, political and architectural history of Perth.
-It had been located in the Atlas Building, 8-10 The Esplanade (opposite Elizabeth Quay), in Perth, Western Australia.
+The museum is currently, as of 2024, located in a former telephone exchange building on Murray Street, in Perth, Western Australia.

-In 2024 it moved to the Bon Marché Arcade building, again in Barrack Street.
+In 2016 the museum was housed in the Atlas Building, on the Esplanade.
+In 2024 it moved to the Bon Marché Arcade building, in Barrack Street.

 Beginnings